 If your chief discomfort complaint while skiing is cold feet, there are some great options for boot heaters or heated socks as well.
 I don’t usually recommend these right off the bat, as I think most warmth issues can be solved with a thicker sock and unbuckling your boots more religiously on lifts, but they are a great option for some!
 One thing I caution people about when I do recommend them is that once you invest in these, you’ll have a tendency to use them all the time.
 That works in a similar way to heat molding in that it will pack your boot out fast but less selectively.

 Hunting for new boots that don’t hurt can be a daunting task, but don’t give up!
-If you are still unsure, ask one of the Ski Experts here on Curated and we can offer more guidance!
+You deserve a pain-free time on the slopes this year and a pair of comfortable ski boots that are the exact right fit for you!
+And with all the different options when it comes to ski boots and possible modifications, it's entirely possible to avoid ski boot pain.
+If you are still unsure or having a tough time finding the right fit, ask one of the Ski Experts here on Curated, and we can offer more personalized guidance!